-Sabrands say they are committed to making Rosella all-Australian again – for example, replacing imported tomato paste with locally made product.
-They are manufacturing a range of products at their Dandenong Ranges location outside Melbourne, creating many local jobs.
+Sabrands said they were committed to making Rosella all-Australian again – for example, replacing imported tomato paste with a locally made product.
+They were manufacturing a range of products at their Dandenong Ranges location outside Melbourne, creating many local jobs.

-In 2014 I heard from Aubrey McLaren, who was pretty sure he was the oldest living employee of Rosella.
+In 2014 I heard from Aubrey McLaren, who was pretty sure he was the oldest living ex-employee of Rosella.
 He lived in a Melbourne suburb and was 92.
 Aubrey wrote:

 “I returned to Rosella put on my white coat and looked for the ladder, but there was no ladder there.
 Industry were not ready for our return.
 I stayed a few years but wages were low and industry was changing.
 My Junior stayed on and when Unilever took over, he saw them decimate the Company bit by bit.
 Now it has gone !!!!! ”